DuyNguyen1879/docker-lab-tutorial/content/quickstart.md

-## Start with containers
+# Start with containers
 Docker allows to run applications inside Linux Containers.

   * [Running an application](#running-an-application)
   * [Working inside a container](#working-inside-a-container)
   * [Inspecting a container](#inspecting-a-container)

+Docker provides a command line client to interact with Docker engine via restfull APIs.
+If you need to access the Docker engine remotely, you need to enable the engine to listen on tcp socket port 2375 for unsecure access and port 2376 for encrypted TLS access.
+Beware that the default setup provides un-encrypted and un-authenticated direct access to the Docker daemon and should be secured either using the built in HTTPS encrypted socket, or by putting a secure web proxy in front of it.

-### Running an application
+## Running an application
-Docker provides a command-line client to interact with Docker Engine.
 Run an application by using the Docker client
 ```
 # docker run busybox echo 'Hello Docker'
 Hello Docker